-Post industrial and post consumer-use denim and cotton are recycled into insulation.
+Post industrial and post consumer denim and cotton are recycled into insulation.
 Is it the best choice for you?
 Here are some thoughts to consider.

-Insulation in any form is earth-friendly.
+Insulation in any form is an eco-friendly option.
 When installed correctly, it cuts energy bills, saving you money and preserving natural resources.
-Insulation reduces the amount of fossil fuels we use to stay warm in winter and cool in summer.
+Insulation also reduces the amount of fossil fuels we use to stay warm in winter and cool in summer.

 As the construction industry moves away from toxic materials and closer to eco-friendly materials, insulation has not been left out.
 Builders are experimenting with cellulose (shredded newspaper), sheep’s wool, hemp, and denim.